 Is the prospective DJ in the habit of conducting less than dignified games or calling out and embarrassing a guest at your event?

 Then there is another one I witnessed where the DJ started the wedding reception (the very first song) with the song “Runaround Sue” – “It’s about a girl that I once knew, She took my love then ran around, With every single guy in town, . . .
 Sue goes out with other guys”.
 WHAT WAS HE THINKING?!
 Answer: He wasn’t.
 This was a night to celebrate the vow to love and honor for the rest of their lives.

 The stories are endless.
-But, this is what CAN happen when one person, and uneducated part-time hobbyist, is in control of your evening.
+But, this is what CAN happen when one person, a part-time hobbyist, is in control of your evening.

 If you’re going with a DJ, choose wisely.
 You’re putting you’re special day in the hands of one person.

 Provided you don’t mind doing basically the same thing all your friends did for their wedding reception, there are a few decent DJs and even some good ones out there.
 Do some thorough research and you may be fortunate to find one.